Kerry to seek assurances on Crimea in last-ditch talks with Lavrov

 “It certainly creates an environment of intimidation, it certainly is destabilizing and that will be one question asked what is meant by this.”

-The United States has posed several questions to Moscow in a one-page letter that explores whether Moscow would be willing to calm tensions by withdrawing its forces back to barracks and agreeing to international monitors in Crimea.
+The United States has posed several questions to Moscow in a one-page letter that explores whether Moscow would be willing to dampen down tension by withdrawing its forces back to barracks and agreeing to international monitors in Crimea.

 Ukraine has made clear it is willing to negotiate with Russia and is prepared to guarantee autonomy for Crimea within Ukraine.
 The international community has said it will not recognize the outcome of the referendum planned for Sunday.

-Crimea has a narrow ethnic Russian majority and many in the province of two million people clearly favor rule from Moscow.
+Crimea has a narrow ethnic Russian majority and many in the province of 2 million people clearly favor rule from Moscow.